-With record levels of inflation and rising costs of essentials such as energy and food, many employees are struggling to cope financially.
+The UK is currently experiencing a cost of living crisis, with record levels of inflation and rising living costs of essentials such as energy and food.
+Many employees are struggling to cope financially.
 As an employer, you have a duty to support your employees’ financial wellbeing and take effective steps to help them not just survive but thrive, now and in the future.

-Mintago’s latest research has shown that most employees would like more help when it comes to managing their finances, however 33% of those desiring further help do not know where to find it or who to turn to.
+Mintago’s latest research has shown that most employees would like more help when it comes to managing their finances amidst the cost of living crisis.
+However, 33% of those desiring further help do not know where to find it or who to turn to for living cost support.
 Employers can help by making resources accessible to their employees, and informing them of platforms and charities that can put them on the path to better financial wellbeing.

-Less than half of survey respondents answered yes when asked if they felt comfortable discussing personal issues such as mental health or financial worries with their employer.
-This suggests that most employees do not feel able to approach their employer on these matters.
-Employers should make it clear that their door is always open for members of their team who are struggling with personal matters, reassuring employees that their information will be treated confidentially.
-In addition, employers can provide access to useful resources such as debt charities and budgeting tools, helping employees to take the first steps in improving their financial wellbeing.
+Less than half of survey respondents answered ‘yes’ when asked if they felt comfortable discussing personal issues such as mental health or financial worries with their employer.
+This suggests that most employees do not feel able to approach their employer on matters such as uk inflation and living cost in uk.
+Employers should make it clear that their door is always open for members of their team who are struggling with personal matters.
+This means reassuring employees that their information will be treated confidentially.
+In addition, employers can provide access to useful resources such as debt charities and budgeting tools, helping employees take the first steps in improving their financial wellbeing.

-Despite inflation, employee wages have generally not increased.
-68% of UK adults surveyed said that they have not received a wage increase from their employer in line with inflation.
+Despite uk inflation, employee wages have generally not increased.
+68% of UK adults surveyed said that they have not received a wage increase from their employer in line with the living cost in uk.
 If employers cannot increase employee wages at this time due to business-related financial struggles, they should look for other ways to support employee financial wellbeing.
 This could include improving their employee benefits package, offering restaurant savings, discounted gym memberships and other incentives which encourage employees to take leisure time and focus on overall wellbeing.

 37% of respondents said they would like to ask their employer for a wage increase but are unsure of how to approach the subject.
 Furthermore, only 27% of employees have asked their employer for a pay rise within the last six months, suggesting that they feel unable to approach their employer and perhaps do not share a rapport allowing them to express financial concerns.